-The Coonhound dog breed is an all-American dog breed having roots across the Atlantic.
+The Coonhound dog breeds are all-American dog breeds having roots across the Atlantic.
 There are six different types of Coonhound dog breeds recognized by the UKC or the United Kennel Club.
 Of these varieties, the Bluetick, Redbone coonhound, Treeing Walker Coonhound and the Black and Tan Coonhound are very popular.
 From hunting companion to show competition dog; this multitalented breed also makes a loyal, loving household companion.
 The word ‘Coonhound’ is derived from the fact that these dogs were initially trained to track raccoons.

 Let us study the characteristics of different coonhound dog varieties as well as the basic requirements of raising them.

 - Blueticks have characteristic markings on their fur which led to the name ‘bluetick’.